 - do not touch your eyes, nose or mouth if your hands are not clean

-Personal waste (such as used tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.
+Personal waste (such as used tissues) and disposable cleaning cloths of those displaying symptoms of COVID-19 can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being put in your usual external household waste bin.

 Other household waste can be disposed of as normal.